 Sports Inclusion Disability Officer

-Roscommon Sports Partnership appointed its’ new Sports Inclusion Disability (SIDO) at the start of 2008 with a view to increasing participation by people with a disability in sport and physical activity.
+Roscommon Sports Partnership has appointed its’ new Sports Inclusion Disability Officer (SIDO) in July 2019, with a view to increasing participation by people with a disability in sport and physical activity.

 - Establish a disability sports forum encouraging cooperation and collaboration with disability organisations, sports organisations, volunteer organisations and other relevant key stakeholders that would strategically steer the developments of the Sports Inclusion Disability Officer.